 Standard tuition and materials (from May 15, 2017): $795

 All meals will be prepared and arranged by 1440 Multiversity.
 While focused on plant-based cuisine, daily menus also include sustainable sources of animal protein, as well as gluten-free and lactose-free options.
 All dishes are crafted on-site, from scratch, using mindfully sourced, natural and organic ingredients.

-In the unlikely event that the course is canceled, CMSC is responsible only for a full refund of the registration fee and not for transportation, hotel accommodations or any miscellaneous expenses.
+In the unlikely event that the workshop is canceled, Center for Mindful Self-Compassion is responsible only for a full refund of the registration fee and not for transportation, hotel accommodations or any miscellaneous expenses.